openshift/hypershift/docs/content/how-to/disaster-recovery/backup-and-restore-oadp.md

         The backup of the workloads residing in the Data Plane falls outside the scope of this documentation.
 Please refer to the official Openshift-ADP backup documentation for further details.
 Additional links and information can be found in the [References](#References) section.

     Once we have completed the backup of the Data Plane layer, we can proceed with the backup of the Hosted Control Plane (HCP).

-    ### Manual actions before backup

-    Before deploying the `backup` manifest, several actions are required:

-    - Scale down the NodePool to 0 replicas.

-        ```bash
-        oc --kubeconfig <MGMT-CLUSTER-KUBECONFIG> scale nodepool -n <HOSTEDCLUSTER NAMESPACE> <NODEPOOL NAME> --replicas 0
-        ```

-        This will make the HostedCluster nodes to come back to the Infraenv in the Bare Metal provider or the instance deletion in the other ones.

-    - Pause the HostedCluster and NodePools.

-        ```bash
-        oc --kubeconfig <MGMT-CLUSTER-KUBECONFIG> patch hostedcluster -n <HOSTEDCLUSTER NAMESPACE> <HOSTEDCLUSTER NAME> --type json -p '[{"op": "add", "path": "/spec/pausedUntil", "value": "true"}]'
-        oc --kubeconfig <MGMT-CLUSTER-KUBECONFIG> patch nodepool -n <HOSTEDCLUSTER NAMESPACE> <NODEPOOL NAME> --type json -p '[{"op": "add", "path": "/spec/pausedUntil", "value": "true"}]'
-        ```

-        This will allow the controller to halt modifications over the ETCD.

     ### Control Plane backup